 - Individuals who break quarantine may be fined and/or detained.
 The severity of the punishment for non-compliance may vary.

 - U.S. Embassy New Delhi provides visa and U.S. citizenship services to individuals in Bhutan.
-The U.S. Embassy in New Delhi is open for limited routine visa and citizens services.
+The U.S. Embassy in New Delhi is open for reduced routine visa and citizens services.
 We continue to provide emergency services to U.S. citizens.
-Due to the 21-day required quarantine, U.S. consuls are unable to travel to Bhutan to provide services for children with expired U.S. passports or for infants who need a Consular Report of Birth Abroad.
+Due to the required quarantine for travelers to Bhutan, U.S. consuls are unable to travel to Bhutan to provide services for children with expired U.S. passports or for infants who need a Consular Report of Birth Abroad.
 We encourage parents of children in need of citizenship documents to notify us at ACSND@state.gov.
 For information on visas, click here, and for U.S. citizens click here.

 - U.S. citizens and visa applicants who are granted appointments at U.S. Embassy New Delhi or any U.S. consulate in India must wear masks upon entering the premises and are prohibited from entering these facilities if they have symptoms of COVID-19 or have been exposed to anyone known to have tested positive for COVID-19 in the previous 14 days.